grand-mother/h5py-examples/README.md

 And you will need to have ZHAIRES installed on your system, and defined the AIRESBINDIR environtment variable or modify the scripts to point to the dir manually, the error message you get will tell you where) Sorry, there is no painless way of doing this.

+To test the ZHAireSRawToGRANDhdf5.py, uncompress the example event and do

+$PYTHONINTERPRETER ZHAireSRawToGRANDHDF5.py ./example_event/ standard 0 3 TestFile.hdf5

+You can run it several times with diferent run numbers and IDs to create a file with multiple times the same event.
+You can get other events elswhere if you want.